 - The damages the plaintiff has incurred and will likely incur in the future.

-A well-written demand letter sets the tone for the negotiation.
-It lets the adjuster know the injured party is serious about pursuing his or her right to compensation.
+A well-written letter sets the tone for the settlement negotiations.
+It lets the adjuster know the injured party is serious about pursuing his or her right to compensation, whether as a lump sum or through payment plans.

-It presents enough facts to improve the odds of settling a case without a trial, while saying nothing that might come back to hurt the plaintiff’s case should a trial prove necessary.
+It presents enough facts to improve the odds of settling a case before filing a legal action in small claims or superior court, while saying nothing that might come back to hurt the plaintiff’s case should a trial prove necessary.

-A demand letter does not need to be lengthy.
+A demand letter does not need to be lengthy, especially in small claims cases.
 However, it should present enough information to give the adjuster a clear sense of what happened.
 It should also set forth a strong case for why the defendant is liable and how the plaintiff has been injured.

 - The time, date and location of the accident or incident,